HarinManiK/SnapNap/README.md

 Instead of closing an application, SnapNap temporarily pauses it so it stops using CPU resources while keeping everything exactly as it was.

-Press the hotkey again and the application continues running normally like nothing happened.
+Press the hotkey again and the application continues running instantly like nothing happened.

 (For developers, check out developer-notes.md in docs folder for detailed notes).